Siwan-SR/diabetes-detection/README.md

 ## How the model was made

-The model was made using https://scikit-learn.org/ "" chine learning library.
+The model was made using https://scikit-learn.org/ "Sckit-Learn" an excellent machine learning library.
 I used Naive Bayes as the model.

 ## How the notebook is structured